Loretta Lynn, coal miner’s daughter and country queen, dies

 Born Loretta Webb, the second of eight children, she claimed her birthplace was Butcher Holler, near the coal mining company town of Van Lear in the mountains of east Kentucky.
 There really wasn’t a Butcher Holler, however.
 She later told a reporter that she made up the name for the purposes of the song based on the names of the families that lived there.

 Her daddy played the banjo, her mama played the guitar and she grew up on the songs of the Carter Family.
+Her younger sister, Crystal Gayle, is also a Grammy-winning country singer, scoring crossover hits with songs like “Don’t It Make My Brown Eyes Blue” and “Half the Way.”
+Lynn’s daughter Patsy Lynn Russell also was a songwriter and producer of some of her albums.

 “I was singing when I was born, I think,” she told the AP in 2016.
 “Daddy used to come out on the porch where I would be singing and rocking the babies to sleep.
 He’d say, ‘Loretta, shut that big mouth.
 People all over this holler can hear you.’
 And I said, ‘Daddy, what difference does it make?
 They are all my cousins.’”